Does Fake Tan Cover Scars? – The Definitive Guide

 Self-Tanner Balancing Out Scars

-When helping to cover scars, gradual tanners are a great option to bring about a light color change that will blend in scars gradually and in a more natural looking way, whereas longer-lasting darker fake tans are good for almost instantly covering up deeper scars.
+When helping to cover scars, gradual tanners are a great option to bring about a light color change that will blend in scars gradually and in a more natural-looking way, whereas longer-lasting, darker fake tans are good for almost instantly covering up deeper scars.

 Does Fake Tan Help Cover Acne Scars?

-Acne scars can often appear red, purple or brown as they heal.
-Severe acne scars might actually become more pronounced with the use of fake tan, so opt for a lighter color spray tan and do a test swatch beforehand to see what the outcome will be.
+Severe acne scars may become more pronounced with the use of fake tan, so opt for a lighter color spray tan and perform a test swatch beforehand to see the outcome.

 Does Fake Tan Help Cover Self-Harm Scars?

-Self-tanning scars can be unpredictable.
-More recent scars have a tendency to stay lighter than the surrounding skin when a fake tanning solution is applied as they absorb less DHA from the fake tan.
-Older scars have the ability to absorb more DHA, so they can blend in more with the surrounding skin.
-If the scar is in a rougher area, such as elbows or knees, they could even darken more than the surrounding skin as there are more dead skin cells to react with.
+If the scar is in a rougher area, such as elbows or knees, it could even darken more than the surrounding skin, as there are more dead skin cells to react with.

-However, scars found on the wrists, forearms and upper legs are easier to cover as these are lighter areas of skin.
-This allows you to use a light, gradual self-tanner which can be built over time, naturally blending in the light scars to the rest of the skin.
+This allows you to use a light, gradual self-tanner that can be built up over time, naturally blending in the light scars with the rest of the skin.

 Does Fake Tan Help Cover Stretch Marks?